tagion/tagion/docs/gov/glossary/index.md

 The word "community" is derived from the Latin communitas, which comes from communis, meaning "common, public, or shared by all."
 Combining con- (together) and munis (relating to duties or services), it conveys the idea of people coming together to fulfill shared responsibilities or provide services.

-In the context of Tagion, the Community encompasses all verified [Community Members](/gov/glossary#community-member) actively participating in and contributing to the network, including [consensus](/gov/glossary#consensus) and [Governance](/gov/glossary#governance) processes.

 Notably, Community is a fluid term - a flexible and evolving entity - that may adapt to include new roles and contributors as the network develops and grows.

-## Community Member

-A community member is any individual or entity who has been verified by peers through the network’s Social Scoring System (see Network Formation on [Governance Documentation](/gov/governance_areas/network_formation/tagion/poc) for more on this topic).
-Once verified, community members gain the right to participate in both the [consensus](/gov/glossary#consensus) process and the governance of the network, contributing to its security, efficiency and decision-making.
+In the context of Tagion, the Community encompasses all verified members actively participating in and contributing to the network, including [consensus](/gov/glossary#consensus) and [Governance](/gov/glossary#governance) processes.
+As such, a community member is any individual or entity who has been verified by peers through the network’s Social Scoring System (see Network Formation on [Governance Documentation](/gov/governance_areas/network_formation/tagion/poc)).

+To simplify decision making processes for every-day decisions and recommendations for topics to be voted on, a council will be elected from amongst the members of the community.

 ## Consensus